 Facebook supporters and Patreon supporters can use THIS LINK to take a post test and claim Continuing Education credits for learning about home birth!
-Instructions for how to register and the password to access each CME episode will be found for supporters only in a post on Facebook and Patreon.
+Instructions for how to register and the password to access each CME episode will be found for supporters only in a post on Facebook (HERE) and Patreon (HERE).
 Docs, NPs, PAs, and all nurses, as well as anyone whose board accepts ACCME or ANCC accredited units can claim credit!
 Big thanks to our partners Physician’s Weekly for making this happen! #CME #CEU

 FULL TRANSCRIPT BELOW.